-- Student already enrolled in our College Core or Adult and Professional Programs who desire to diversify their schedule.
+- Students already enrolled in our College Core or Adult and Professional Programs who desire to diversify their schedule.

 - Express education students (high school students who wish to enroll in university classes while maintaining their enrollment and participation in high school or home school).

-How are classes structured in the online B.A. in Liberal Studies?
+How are classes structured in the online liberal studies program?

-What is the cost for the online B.A. in Liberal Studies?
+What is the cost for the online A.A. or B.A. in Liberal Studies?

-Is financial aid available for the online B.A. in Liberal Studies?
+Is financial aid available for the online A.A. or B.A. in Liberal Studies?

 Please see here for further information on financial aid.

 Yes.
 Flexibility between undergraduate-level coursework in NNU Online programs is allowed when appropriate.
 Contact your advisor to find if this move is possible.

-What kinds of student services are available to student in the online B.A. in Liberal Studies program?
+What kinds of student services are available to students in the online A.A. and B.A. in Liberal Studies programs?

 On campus: Students will be issued an ID card that provides access to library resources, sporting events, and the campus workout facility.

 Online: Students will have access to advising services, library resources, tutoring, orientation, writing assistance, academic advising, the online writing center, and degree audit services.
 Future expansion to our online support offerings will include career counseling.